 Pay attention to restaurant industry trends.

 The restaurant industry can be just as trendy as any other industry.
 However, not all trends need to be represented at every restaurant.
-Stay up to date on what’s happening in the industry, but stay clear of trends that would seem out of place at your restaurant, or fads that will be out of date by the end of the week.
+Stay up to date on what’s happening with the best restaurant industry magazines, but stay clear of trends that would seem out of place at your restaurant, or fads that will be out of date by the end of the week.